cran/pvaluefunctions/README.md

     the y-axis will be displayed logarithmically.
 Must lie between 0 and 1.
   - `xlab` (optional): String indicating the label of the x-axis.
-  - `xlim` (optional): Optional numerical vector of length 2 indicating the limits of the x-axis on the *untransformed* scale.
+  - `xlim` (optional): Numerical vector of length 2 indicating the limits of the x-axis on the *untransformed* scale.
+For example: If you want to plot *p*-value functions for odds ratios from logistic regressions, the limits have to be given on the log-odds scale.
+Gets overriden if null values are outside of this range.
   - `together`: Logical.
 Indicating if graphics for multiple estimates should be displayed together or on separate plots.
   - `plot_p_limit`: Numerical value indicating the lower limit of the y-axis.
 Must be greater than 0 for a logarithmic scale (i.e. `log_yaxis = TRUE`).
+  - `plot_counternull`: Logical.
+Indicating if the counternull should be plotted as a point.
+Only available for -value functions and s-value functions.
+If the counternull values are outside of the plotted functions, they are not shown.

 ### Required arguments for different estimate types